 MSA university supplies its students with the latest technical equipment.
-Laboratories and equipment are made accessible to students of the course.
+Language and translation laboratories and equipment are made accessible to students of the course.
 These labs and all other labs of the university are also equipped with audiovisual equipment and are internet friendly.
-Language and translation Support is available on-line in addition to the fact that the academic staff are available to see the students during published office hours and via e-mail.
+Support is available on-line in addition to the fact that the academic staff are available to see the students during published office hours and via e-mail.

 Language and information technology support are offered on a one-to-one basis.
-Students who pass the Admission's test are required to take three compulsory courses of English to develop their English for academic writing skills.
-Students who need additional help are urged to contact the faculty to arrange for extra help or to attend extra sessions through the Writing Centre
+Students who fail to meet the standard required join an Intensive English Course at the beginning of their studies at MSA.
+Students who join the faculty as freshmen are required to take three compulsory courses of English to develop their language skills.
+Students who need additional help are urged to contact the English Language Department to arrange for extra help or to attend extra group sessions.

-As for IT services, the Faculty IT Services Unit provides support to all students in using computers, software kits and audio visual aids.
+As for IT services, the Faculty IT Services Unit provides support to all students in using computers, software kits and audio-visual aids.

-E- Learning and the University E- Library are also tools that supports students' research work and Independent Learning
+E- Learning is also a tool that supports students' Independent Learning

-Methods for evaluating and improving the quality and standards of learning:
+Methods for Evaluating and Improving the Quality and Standards of Learning